-If you've followed Clever Girl Finance for a while you know that I'm a huge fan of increasing your income through small business (if you are new to this platform - welcome!) and one of the way I've ramped up saving money is through my side hustles.
+If you've followed Clever Girl Finance for a while you know that I'm a huge fan of increasing your income through a small business (if you are new to this platform - welcome!) and one of the ways I've ramped up saving money is through my side hustles.

-My wedding photography business, called Onada Photography, was my longest running side hustle (I did it for 7 years) and it earned me the most amount of money of all my side hustles - up to the tune of almost $70,000 in one particular year.
+My wedding photography business, called Onada Photography, was my longest-running side hustle which I did for 7 years.
+It also earned me the most amount of money of all my side hustles - up to the tune of almost $70,000 in one particular year.

 1. I got started

 I would say I stumbled into wedding photography mostly by accident.
-I love photography and it has always been a big part of my life going back to when I was growing up.
+I love photography and it has always been a big part of my life going back to my childhood.

-My dad was always taking photos and I have tons and tons of photographs that document my childhood but I never imagined myself as a wedding photographer, however that's what happened.
+My dad was always taking photos and I have tons and tons of photographs that document my childhood.
+Despite this, I never imagined myself as a wedding photographer, however, that's what happened.

-I was visiting Jamaica for a friend's wedding and I had just purchased a new camera (a low cost entry level DSLR from Nikon) which I took along with me.
+I was visiting Jamaica for a friend's wedding and I had just purchased a new camera.
+It was a low-cost entry-level DSLR from Nikon and I took it along with me.

-For whatever reason, my friend's wedding photographer was running late on the day of her wedding and she had seen my camera earlier on so she asked me to take a few photos before her photographer arrived, which I did.
+For whatever reason, my friend's wedding photographer was running late on the day of her wedding.
+She had seen my camera earlier on and so asked me to take a few photos before her photographer arrived, which I did.

 I loved the photos and more importantly, so did she.
-This got me thinking that perhaps I had an opportunity to make some money with my photography!
+This got me thinking that perhaps there was an opportunity to make some money with my photography!

 I get asked a lot by folks who are interested in starting a side hustle about what they should start.
 Sometimes the answer is not always obvious so look around you and see if there is something you do really well that people always compliment you on and that you know you could charge for.
 Or perhaps you have a hobby that you could monetize.
 Don't be afraid to test things out.